 I love Disney Pixar's movie Up for lots of different reasons, especially for its very imaginative and fun story line.
 But have you ever wondered how many balloons it would actually take to lift Carl's house?
 Well if you consider that about 1 liter of helium can lift one gram, then the average balloon that holds 14 liters can lift about 14 grams.
 So if I wanted to buy enough balloons to lift myself off the ground, that would require about 3,715 balloons.
-If we suppose that it costs one dollar to fill up each balloon, that's a lot of money.
+If we suppose that it costs one dollar to

 In this second addition of physics in winter, I will explore the physics behind skiing.
 Three popular skiing events that physics plays a large role in include alpine or downhill skiing, Nordic or cross country skiing, and ski jumping.
 Each sport can be manipulated using physics to achieve faster speeds and greater results.

 In alpine skiing, there are several elements of physics that come into play.
 On a most basic level, downhill skiing involves the conversion of potential energy at the top

 At this time of year, when the weather gets colder and the ground is covered with snow and ice, there are many activities that people take part in that physics plays a crucial role in.
 These festivities include skiing, sledding, and skating as well as even simpler things like driving on icy roads and cutting down your Christmas tree.
 So in spirit of the holidays, I thought I would explore the physics behind some of these activities in a series of winter blog posts.
 In my first post, I will be ex